How to Get a Work Permit for a Minor Child

 Per Ohio law, work permits are required for all students under the age of 18 who want to work during the school year.
 Students who are 14-15 years old must have permits to work any time.

-To receive a work permit, a student must complete an application form, obtain approvals from their potential employers and from parents or legal guardians; provide a birth certificate to show proof of age; and, if the job requires a physical, a physician's signed and time-stamped certificate.
+To receive a work permit, a student must complete an application form, obtain approvals from their potential employers and from parents or legal guardians; provide a birth certificate to show proof of age; and a physician's signed and time-stamped certificate (physical).
 In addition, Cincinnati Public Schools requires a recent report card to confirm school enrollment.

 Note: Hour restrictions outlined in Ohio Revised Code Section 4109 remain in place for minors during any week that was not a pre-planned school holiday, such as Spring Break, and the prohibited and hazardous occupation restrictions also still are active for minors during this closure.